grandchild/AVS-File-Decoder/README.md

 ### Building

-We're using [Grunt](http://gruntjs.com) to lint HTML, uglify JavaScript and to minify CSS.
+We're using [gulp](http://gulpjs.com) to uglify JavaScript and to minify CSS.

 1. Install dependencies using `npm install` (first time only)
-2. Run the Grunt watch task using `grunt watch`
+2. Run the gulp watch task using `gulp watch`
 3. Edit the source-files

-Whenever changes are made to the source-files (`index.html` or `app/*`), the files in the `dist/` directory will be updated.
-Alternatively, you can uglify the JavaScript using `grunt uglify` or minify the CSS files using `grunt cssmin`.
+Whenever changes are made to the source-files `app/*`, the files in the `dist/` directory will be generated.
+Alternatively, you can uglify the JavaScript using `gulp js` or minify the CSS files using `gulp css`.

 ## Component Checklist: